Introduction by SafBaby Founders Sandra Blum and Samantha Fox Olson

-Agave Nectar has been marketed to us as a sweetener that is natural and safe.
+Agave nectar has been marketed to us as a sweetener that is natural and safe.
 More and more moms are cooking with it, which was evident to me at a mom’s playdate during the holidays where we exchanged baked goods.
-A few moms used agave nectar in replacement to sugar.
-Cool I thought at the time, healthy cookies are being traded today.
+A few moms used agave nectar to replace sugar.
+Cool, I thought at the time, healthy cookies are being traded today.

-We have been led to believe that this agave nectar comes from the fruit of a cactus and that it is a safe alternative to sugar, and especially to high fructose corn syrup.
+We have been led to believe that agave nectar comes from the fruit of a cactus and that it is a safe alternative to sugar and especially to high fructose corn syrup (HFCS).
 I especially liked hearing that it does not spike your blood sugar levels and that even people with diabetes could indulge in this “nectar” without any negative side effects.

 At first when I heard the claims that agave nectar is no healthier than high fructose corn syrup I thought this was a plot from the side of the high fructose corn syrup peeps trying to win points for their own reputation.
 I mean, it is all too real that as a consumer we must be conscious of where reports and studies are coming from.
-But, as I investigated further, I could not find any evidence to really persuade me that I will continue using agave nectar, even the “raw organic” kind.
-I did try to contact Ultimate Superfoods to find out their comments to this article below (since I thought their “nectar” was the goods) but I never heard back from them, bummer!
-If we do, we will let you know what their comment is.
+But, as I investigated further, I could not find any evidence to really persuade me to use agave nectar, even the “raw organic” kind.
+I did try to contact Ultimate Superfoods to find out their comments to this article below (since I thought their “nectar” was the goods) but I never heard back from them.
+Bummer!
+If we do, we will let you know what they say.

-The following article has some pretty astonishing facts about the dangers of agave nectar and is reposted with permissions from Weston A Price Foundation.
+The following article has some pretty astonishing facts about the dangers of agave nectar and is reposted with permission from Weston A. Price Foundation.

 Agave “Nectar” to the Rescue